0000xFFFF/4chan-masonry/README.md

 # 4chan-masonry
-View all images from a 4chan thread in a masonry grid layout.
+View all media (images+videos) from a 4chan thread in a masonry grid layout.

 ## Preview
 <img src="preview/preview1.png" width="391" height="129">